Julian Edelman injured in Patriots' 30-28 win over Lions

 The preseason victory may have been costly.

-Edelman was injured as he was tackled by safety Tavon Wilson, a former teammate, after having three receptions for 52 yards in a four-play stretch.
-He was evaluated in a blue tent behind his team’s bench briefly before being taken to the locker room on a cart and getting ruled out for the game.
+Edelman had three receptions for 52 yards in a four-play stretch and was injured on the last one as he was tackled by safety Tavon Wilson, a former teammate.
+He was evaluated on the sideline briefly before being taken to the locker room on a cart and being ruled out for the game.

-Edelman was hurt on the opening possession that ended with Tom Brady throwing his first of two touchdown passes to Chris Hogan in a 30-28 victory over the Detroit Lions on Friday night.

-“We’ve got great chemistry together, and he’s an incredible player,” Brady said.
-“But someone will have to step up.”

 Brady was 12 of 15 for 174 yards with two TDs and an interception.
-He helped New England take a 24-0 lead late in the first quarter and the 40-year-old, five-time Super Bowl champion was in midseason form.
+He helped the defending Super Bowl champions take a 24-0 lead late in the first quarter.
+Detroit slowed him down in the second quarter and mercifully didn’t have to face him after halftime.

-“He’s as good as they come,” Detroit coach Jim Caldwell said.
-“He gets the ball out quickly.
-He makes good decision.
-He’s an unusual guy.
-There hasn’t been anybody who has stopped him since he has been in this league.”

-After Detroit receiver Golden Tate lost a fumble on his team’s first snap and the Lions were called for five penalties in the first quarter, they rallied to make the score close.

 Matthew Stafford threw a 23-yard TD pass to Marvin Jones late in the first half and an 18-yard pass to Dwayne Washington for another score early in the third against New England’s backups.
-He finished 15 of 22 for 190 yards, two TDs and an interception that he threw into traffic over the middle.
+He finished 15 of 22 for 190 yards, two TDs and an interception.

 Jake Rudock, Detroit’s backup quarterback, connected with Jared Abbrederis for an 11-yard score late in the third and led another drive that ended with Washington’s 1-yard run to put the Lions up 28-24 midway through the fourth.